mkschreder/ninjasitl/README.md

 For rendering this project uses the good old irrlicht engine which is also included in the source code.
 It is not the most modern choice but it is very easy to work with and does the job for this simulator.

+For sound the sitl uses openal.
+You can install openal using "apt-get install libopenal-dev".

 NinjaSITL uses physics simulation implemented through the use of Bullet Physics engine.